 Heat pump efficiency depends on how hard they must work to maintain a comfortable room temperature in your home – the lower the flow temperature (the temperature water flows through your radiators), the greater the efficiency.
 That’s why bigger radiators are more efficient – with larger radiators and underfloor heating, the heat pump doesn’t have to operate at such a high temperature to heat your house, so the efficiency increases.

-Measuring heat pump efficiency
+Measuring Heat Pump efficiency

 To put this into perspective, electric heaters operate at around 100% efficiency (1 unit of electricity produces 1 unit of heat), and even brand-new oil and gas boilers only function at an efficiency of around 90%.
-However, given that gas is a third of the cost of electricity, heat pumps are required to work above an average efficiency of 300% to compete with conventional gas systems.

-Heat pump efficiency compared
+Heat Pump efficiency comparisons

 The issue with comparing heat pumps based on their CoP values is that they give unrealistic expectations of heat pump performance, as they only show the efficiency in peak conditions.
 During the winter when the temperature outside drops, air source heat pump efficiency decreases (sometimes to around 1.5 CoP), as they must use more electricity to maintain your normal room temperature.

 It’s much more beneficial to compare heat pump efficiency based on their Seasonal Coefficient of Performance (SCoP).
 The SCoP gives a true indication of heat pump efficiency because it takes seasonal change into account, giving you an average value over the whole year.
-The Seasonal Coefficient of Performance is also used to determine how much you’ll be receiving in RHI payments.